-- To provide services to students, faculty, and staff that will enhance the instructional program within the school. - To provide instructional materials that will stimulate growth in factual knowledge, literary appreciation, ethical standards, and aesthetic and moral values. - To provide information that will enable students to make intelligent, informed decisions in their daily lives. - To provide technology options for all students, as well as print and non-print materials, in their quest for knowledge. - To provide materials on opposing views of controversial issues so students, with guidance, may develop skills necessary for critical reading, thinking, and listening. - To provide materials representative of many religious, ethnic, and cultural groups and their contributions to our mutual heritage. - To provide materials that support research-based strategies and supplement the classroom instructional goals. - To provide materials that supports the Georgia Standards of Excellence.
+To provide services to students, faculty, and staff that will enhance the instructional program within the school.

+To provide instructional materials that will stimulate growth in factual knowledge, literary appreciation, ethical standards, and aesthetic and moral values.

+To provide information that will enable students to make intelligent, informed decisions in their daily lives.

+To provide technology options for all students, as well as print and non-print materials, in their quest for knowledge.

+To provide materials on opposing views of controversial issues so students, with guidance, may develop skills necessary for critical reading, thinking, and listening.

+To provide materials representative of many religious, ethnic, and cultural groups and their contributions to our mutual heritage.

+To provide materials that support research-based strategies and supplement the classroom instructional goals.

+To provide materials that support the Georgia Standards of Excellence and the AASL Standards for the 21st Century Learner.